Planet Hollywood is conveniently located in the middle of the Strip with notable neighbors like Paris, Bellagio, and Cosmopolitan.

 Things To Do Near Planet Hollywood Las Vegas

-If hunting down a hidden bar sounds appealing, stop by Cosmopolitan to find their 3 speakeasies that include The Ski Lodge, Ghost Donkey, and The Barbershop.
+If hunting down a hidden bar sounds appealing, stop by Cosmopolitan to find its 3 speakeasies: The Ski Lodge, Ghost Donkey, and The Barbershop.

 Of those options, The Ski Lodge is my favorite as you’re instantly transported to a snowy mountain resort.